MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -DevicePasswordEnabled
-!!!
-Exchange Server 2010

-When set to $true, the DevicePasswordEnabled parameter requires that the user set a password for the device.
-The default value is $false.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 When set to $true, the DevicePasswordEnabled parameter specifies that the user set a password for the device.
 The default value is $false.

 ```yaml
 Type: $true | $false